Priyanshubhatt/FacialRecognitionGlasses/README.md

+# Quick Description

+The computer matches a face with a set of photos uploaded from a web server.
+If there is a match, it displays the name of the person matched.
+This pair of facial recognition glasses function through a Raspberry Pi- a pocket-sized computer connected to a small LCD replacing the glass.
+We used OpenCV for image processing, video capture and video analysis which allowed us to implement facial recognition- essentially the core of our project.
+Created a Python web server with use of Flask to allow users to upload a photo and helped display website content by storing, processing and delivering web pages to users.
+We also used Spotipy, this supports all features of Spotify Web API so we could create user-based playlists.

 # SmartCCTV Camera - Build with a Raspberry Pi

 Build your own home Raspberry Pi powered surveillance iOT camera with Face recognition, access your live feed for any device. project by [SmartBuilds.io](http:smartbuilds.io)